Pana Coal Miners: History

-It was reported by the Associated Press that the Eastern Illinois League teams in Charleston, Mattoon, Pana and Paris were supported, “In great part from saloon interests.”
+It was reported by the Associated Press that the Eastern Illinois League teams in Charleston, Mattoon, Pana and Paris were supported, “in great part from saloon interests.”

-Pana continued play in the 1908 Eastern Illinois League, but relocated during the season.
+Pana continued play in the 1908 Eastern Illinois League but relocated during the season.

 An evangelical movement led by former major league player Billy Sunday promoted a ballot item on April 7, 1908 that sought to abolish alcohol in the region.
-After the election, six of the Eastern Illinois League’s eight franchise cities voted to become dry and the league began to suffer financially as Sunday games and support from saloons was eliminated.
+After the election, six of the Eastern Illinois League’s eight franchise cities voted to become dry, and the league began to suffer financially as Sunday games and support from saloons was eliminated.

 On May 27, 1908, Neil Connaughton of Pana pitched a no-hitter in a 2–1 victory over the Paris Parisians.

 The 1908 Pana Coal Miners relocated in what was the final season of play for Pana.
 On July 17, 1908, the Pana franchise relocated to Linton, Indiana.
 The Coal Miners had an 18–44 record at the time of the move.
 After compiling a 7–26 record while based in Linton, the Pana/Linton team finished the season with an overall record of 25–70 under managers A.S.
-Hawker, Nig Landon and Al Holycross, placing last of the six remaining league teams.
+Hawker, Nig Landon, and Al Holycross, placing last of the six remaining league teams.

 After the 1908 season, the Eastern Illinois League permanently folded.

-Pana, Illinois has not hosted another minor league team.
+Pana has not hosted another minor league team.

 Ballpark

-The Pana Coal Miners played home minor league games at Kitchell Park.
-Kitchell Park is listed on the National Register of Historic Places.
-Still in use today as a public park with baseball fields, Kitchell Park is located at Ninth Street and Kitchell Street, Pana, Illinois.
+The Pana Coal Miners played home minor league games at Kitchell Park, which is listed on the National Register of Historic Places.
+Still in use today as a public park with baseball fields and other amenities, Kitchell Park is located at Ninth Street and Kitchell Street in Pana.